Patient portal: Disadvantages

-Practice portals

-Portal applications for individual practices typically exist in tandem with patient portals, allowing access to patient information and records, as well as schedules, payments, and messages from patients.
-Most patient portals require the practice to have some type of electronic medical record or patient management system, as the patient data needs to be stored in a data repository and then retrieved by the patient portal.
-While lauding practice portals for their ease of use, some physicians note that it is hard to encourage patients to utilize online portals to benefit both themselves and the medical practice staff.
+Additionally, even while promoting practice portals for their ease of use and positive patient outcomes, some physicians note that it is hard to encourage patients to utilize online portals to benefit both themselves and the medical practice staff.
+Despite positive patient outcomes and experiences, adoption rates remain low: as of 2024, 65% of U.S. healthcare users had accessed their patient portal.
+(Nonetheless, this is a substantial increase since 2014, when just 25% of patients accessed their portal.)

 Security

 Healthcare providers in the US are bound to comply with HIPAA regulations.
 These regulations specify what patient information must be held in confidence.
 Something as seemingly trivial as a name is viewed by HIPAA as protected health information.
 For this reason, cybersecurity has always been a top concern for the industry when dealing with the adoption of patient portals.
 While there may be systems that are not HIPAA compliant, most patient and practice portals are secure and compliant with HIPAA regulations.
 The use of SSL and access control patterns are commonplace in the industry.
 Patient access is typically validated with a username and password.
+Although not required under HIPAA, security experts and the U.S. Department of Health and Human Services increasingly encourage healthcare portal to include Multi-factor authentication (MFA) in addition to usernames and passwords.